Littleton Public Schools Annual Report

 Transitional Colorado Assessment Program (TCAP) performance highlights from the 2012–2013 school year:

 Littleton Public Schools students continue to perform at high levels, scoring 13 to 21 percentage points higher at the proficient and advanced levels than the state average in all grades and all subjects tested.
 LPS typically scores 16 percentage points above the state average.

-LPS continues to be the only school district in the Denver metro area to be named, “Accredited with Distinction”, the state’s highest academic rating.
+LPS continues to be the only school district in the Denver metro area to be named, “Accredited with Distinction,” the state’s highest academic rating.
 Only 10 percent of Colorado’s school districts earn this distinction.
-LPS has earned it three times in three years.
+LPS has been "Accredited with Distinction" five years in a row.